If You’re Always Stressed And Tired, Start Here

 Starting my day with meditation changed everything for me.

-When I stop to reflect back on those years when I was suffering so deeply, I get a bit misty and think that it’s not hyperbole to say it really is a sort of miracle.
+When I stop to reflect back on those years when I was suffering so deeply, I get a bit teary and think that it’s not hyperbole to say it really is a sort of miracle.
 Many people and events and decisions lined up to help me feel better, and I am just so grateful that I was open to giving something new a chance. *

 The Benefits of Meditation